Ralph Engelstad: Awards

+Controversies

-Nazi controversy
+Nazi sympathism

 Engelstad was a controversial figure.
 He raised accusations of being sympathetic to Nazism owing to his collection of Nazi memorabilia stored in a private room, which he referred to as his "war room", within his Imperial Palace hotel-casino.
 After discovery of the memorabilia, Engelstad agreed to sell it rather than put it on display.
 In an apology letter to the Jewish Federation of Las Vegas, Engelstad said "I now feel I have done what I can and apologized for what I cannot do".
 In addition to the memorabilia he stored on display in his "war room", a printing plate was found within his hotel that was used to make bumper stickers that read "Hitler Was Right".

 Hitler birthday parties

 On April 20 in 1986 and 1988, he hosted parties to celebrate Adolf Hitler's birthday at his casino in Las Vegas that featured bartenders in T-shirts reading "Adolf Hitler — European tour 1939-45".
 Because of this, in 1989, the Nevada Gaming Commission fined Engelstad $1.5 million "for actions that damaged the reputation and image of Nevada's gaming industry."
-Engelstad apologized publicly for the parties, saying they were "stupid, insensitive and held in bad taste", but the row was not to be his last controversial move.
+Engelstad apologized publicly for the parties, saying they were "stupid, insensitive and held in bad taste", but that was not to be his last controversial move.

-Fighting Sioux controversy
+Fighting Sioux logo

 Engelstad embroiled himself in the fight over the Fighting Sioux logo when he built a $104 million arena on the University of North Dakota campus for the Fighting Sioux hockey program.
 Midway in its construction, Engelstad threatened to withdraw funding if the long-standing nickname were to be changed.
 The logo was placed in thousands of instances in the arena, making the prospect of removal a costly measure.
 Later, Engelstad placed the stadium under private (rather than University) management and stipulated that the Fighting Sioux motif be kept indefinitely.
 An Engelstad family trust continues to own the arena and rents it to the University.

 The North Dakota Board of Higher Education ruled on April 8, 2010, to retire the Fighting Sioux nickname in response to pressure from the NCAA.
-On February 8, 2012 the "repeal of the repeal" took place.
+On February 8, 2012, the "repeal of the repeal" took place.
 After 17,213 North Dakota residents signed a petition bringing the debate over the nickname to a statewide vote, UND resumed use of the nickname.
-On June 14, 2012, the nickname was repealed again after a vote held on June 11, 2012, on whether to keep or retire the nickname resulted in 67.35% of North Dakota voters chose to retire the "Fighting Sioux" name and American Indian head logo as a result of negative consequences resulting from impending NCAA sanctions.
+On June 14, 2012, the nickname was repealed again after a vote held on June 11, 2012, on whether to keep or retire the nickname resulted in 67.35% of North Dakota voters choosing to retire the "Fighting Sioux" name and American Indian head logo as a result of negative consequences due to impending NCAA sanctions.